 - Auditor General: MNP LLP was retained in 2015 to provide Auditor General services for the City.
 The Auditor General reviews and ensures the quality of stewardship of public funds and considers the achievement of value for money in programs and services.
 The Auditor General reports directly to Council through General Committee. - Integrity Commissioner: ADR Chambers Inc. serves as the City's Integrity Commissioner to investigate complaints about the conduct of Members of Council and to determine if there has been a contravention of the Council Code of Conduct. - Closed Meeting Investigator: Amberley Gavel Ltd. acts as the City's Closed Meeting Investigator and conducts investigations concerning compliance with the closed meeting provisions of The Municipal Act, 2001. - The Ombudsman: The City of Markham uses the services of the Provincial Ombudsman.
-This ombudsman can look into a municipality's: o Decisions: - o Recommendations; o Omitted acts
+This ombudsman can look into a municipality's: - Decisions; - Recommendations; - Omitted acts

-ORGANIZATIONAL STRUCTURE (As of May 2021)
+Organizational Structure (As of May 2022)